MatthiasEschhold/hexacleanws/docs/docs/lab3/lab3.md

 ---
 **Stable Domain and Fast Adaption**

-Changes in the infrastructure affect not the domain.
+Changes to the infrastructure do not affect the domain.
 For example an external service changes its response model then the changes affect only the mapper of the adapter.
 This single point of change enables us to adapt fast to infrastructure changes.